A Better Community For All

 Annual Christmas Party – We celebrate Christmas in the facility with the residents each year with gift bags for every resident and Christmas carols and music and laughter.

-Jail Ministry's hard-working team is comprised of a small staff and a large group of donors and volunteers.
+Jail Ministry's hard-working team is comprised of an executive director and a large group of donors and volunteers.

-Keith Cieplicki is in his tenth year as the Executive Director of Jail Ministry.
+Keith is in his twelfth year as the Executive Director of Jail Ministry.
 He previously worked with Catholic Charities of Onondaga County as an Associate Director overseeing all Emergency Services, and was a college women’s basketball coach at Syracuse University, the University of Vermont, and Boston College.

-Keith has 3 children, Kathrin, Brian, and Matthew and has been married for 31 years to Kristin Gladu Cieplicki.
+Keith has 3 children, Kathrin, Brian, and Matthew and has been married for over 30 years to Kristin Gladu Cieplicki.
 He was born in Burlington, Vermont and has lived in Syracuse since 2003.

 Keith loves being a part of the Jail Ministry community and takes great pride in the long history of the work and the inspiration of the Catholic Worker Movement.